alttch/bma-info/eva4/evahi.rst

 URI.
 If a front-end server is used, URI should be accessible without user authentication to let all application features work properly.

-`EVA JS Framework <https://github.com/alttch/eva-js-framework>`_ function *$eva.hiQR* can be used to generate configuration QR code for the current authenticated user.
+:doc:`EVA JS Framework </eva-js-framework/index>` function *$eva.hiQR* can be
+used to generate configuration QR code for the current authenticated user.

 .. youtube:: 1yU3oEUMQpQ